Online cVPP Demonstration Service

 Download the cVPP Business Model, Mobilization and Replication Roadmap

-The Online cVPP Demonstration Service is a virtual (non-operational) demonstration designed to support demonstration, learning, and replication of cVPP concepts.
+The University of Iceland demonstration is a simulation-based (non-operational) digital demonstration designed to support learning, experimentation, and replication of community-based Virtual Power Plants.

 The demonstration illustrates core technical mechanisms relevant to community-based Virtual Power Plants, including: